aaropaltemaa/RoboPac/README.md

 ## Gameplay

--Objective: Collect coins, avoid monsters, and survive as long as possible.
+- Objective: Collect coins, avoid monsters, and survive as long as possible.
--Controls: Use the WASD keys to move the robot around the screen.
+- Controls: Use the WASD keys to move the robot around the screen.
--Coins: Collecting 300 coins will spawn a door to the next level.
+- Coins: Collecting 300 coins will spawn a door to the next level.
 Your coin counter resets after reaching 300.
--Monsters: Avoid monsters or lose health points (HP).
+- Monsters: Avoid monsters or lose health points (HP).
 The game ends when your HP reaches 0.

 ## Features

--Dynamic Monster Spawning: Monsters spawn at intervals, increasing the game's difficulty as time progresses.
+- Dynamic Monster Spawning: Monsters spawn at intervals, increasing the game's difficulty as time progresses.
--Health System: Keep an eye on your HP.
+- Health System: Keep an eye on your HP.
 The game ends when you run out of health.
--Game Over Screen: Displays a "Game Over" message when the player's HP reaches 0.
+- Game Over Screen: Displays a "Game Over" message when the player's HP reaches 0.

 ## Development
--RoboPac is developed using Python and Pygame.
+- RoboPac is developed using Python and Pygame.
 The game's source code is structured as follows:

 ## To do list
 Create new levels for the latter part of the game